BCCDC-DSI/Python/README.md

 # Pre-workshop setup

-- Modest: GitHub
+Please setup an account for the following platforms depending on your personal goals:
-- Getting the most out of the workshop: GitHub, Streamlit
+- GitHub, Streamlit, if you would like to get the most out of the workshop:
-- Advanced: GitHub, Streamlit, Kaggle
+- GitHub, Streamlit, Kaggle, if you would like to try out everything that was mentioned during the workshop

 # Workshop agenda